 Age is another possible risk factor in the development of fibromyalgia.
-Most people diagnosed with this condition report pain commencing in their 20s to 50s.
-Research has revealed the diagnosis of the disorder increases with age.
-The prevalence of fibromyalgia has been shown to peak from 60 to 79 years of age.
+Most people diagnosed with this condition report pain beginning in their 20s to 50s.
+Prevalence peaks from 60 to 79 years of age.

 Trauma, whether physical or psychological, is a probable risk factor for fibromyalgia.
-Research from the American Journal of Medicine has spoken on this subject.
-Trauma due to physical stressors was examined in categories such as heavy lifting, repetitive movements, and squatting or sitting for extended periods.
-Trauma as a result of physical stressors was found to lead to fibromyalgia.
+Research from the American Journal of Medicine examined trauma due to physical stressors.
+Researchers looked into categories such as heavy lifting, repetitive movements, and squatting or sitting for extended periods.
+They found that trauma as a result of these physical stressors could lead to fibromyalgia.

 Researchers also looked at trauma due to psychological stressors by looking at disagreements among coworkers and levels of disillusionment with work.
-Trauma due to psychological stressors was found to directly contribute not only to fibromyalgia, but also correlated with increased pain scores among those included in the study.
+Trauma due to psychological stressors was found to directly contribute not only to fibromyalgia, but also increased pain scores.

 Physical condition and sleep

 Conditions Related To FibromyalgiaThere are many common conditions associated with fibromyalgia.
-These disorders can occur together or they can occur alone.
-The conditions may have significant overlap with the symptoms of fibromyalgia.
+These disorders can occur together or singly.

 The following conditions may be related to fibromyalgia: